 Tenants and landlords are responsible for different tasks around the grounds of a property.

-If you want to end a periodic tenancy, you must give the correct notice.
+If you want to end your tenancy, it's important to understand the rules for giving notice.

 Our Renting and You booklet explains your basic rights and what you must do under New Zealand tenancy law (called the ‘Residential Tenancies Act’).

 This form is for a landlord and tenant to fill in together before the tenant moves in.
 It sets out the key things the landlord and tenant agree to do, like when rent is paid, if pets are allowed, etc.